geigerzaehler/beets-check/README.md

 Do you want to skip this album?
 (Y/n)
 ```

+After a track has been added to the database and all modifications to the tags
+have been written beets-check adds the checksums.
+This is virtually the same as
+running ``beets check -a `` after the import.

-If you run `import` with the `--quiet` flag will skip corrupted files
+If you run `import` with the `--quiet` flag the importer will skip corrupted
-automatically and log an error.
+files automatically and log an error.

 ### Usage with `write` and `modify`

-*beets-check* hooks into the [`write`][write] and [`modify`][modify]
+The [`write`][write] and [`modify`][modify] commands change a file’s
-commands similar to `import`.
-These commands update the tags of audio
-files and this invalidates their checksum, so beets recalculates it
-after the file has been modified.
+content and this invalidates its checksum.
+To relieve you from updating the
+checksum manually, the plugin will recalculate the checksums of all the files
+that were changed.

 ```
 $ beet check -e 'title:A Day in the Life'